approvals/ApprovalTests.cpp/doc/mdsource/UsingCatch.source.md

 These steps also work with the earlier version, Catch 1, which is on the [Catch 1.x branch](https://github.com/catchorg/Catch2/tree/Catch1.x), and is still provided for those on pre-C++11 compilers.
 (Please note that the Approval Tests library requires C++11 or newer, however).

+Approval Tests requires that a file called `catch.hpp` is found.

 ### Starter Project

 The quickest way to start experimenting with Approval Tests is to: